-Andrea Průchová is a PhD Candidate at the Department of Sociology at Charles University in Prague and Associate Lecturer at Charles University (Institute of Communication Studies) and Prague College (Program of Experimental Arts & Program of Creative Media Production).
+Andrea Průchová is a PhD Candidate at the Department of Sociology at Charles University in Prague, and Associate Lecturer at Charles University (Institute of Communication Studies) and Prague College (Fine Art Experimental Media and Creative Media Production).

-She is a founder of a visual research platform Fresh Eye and works in the fields of visual culture studies, memory studies and visual sociology.
+She is a founder of the visual research platform Fresh Eye and works in the fields of visual culture studies, memory studies and visual sociology.
 Her research work has been published in Life Writings and Politics of Memory in Eastern Europe (Palgrave Macmillan, 2015) and in Historiography of National Leaders: Symbolic Representations in School Textbooks from Around the World (2017).

 She has translated Berger’s Ways of Seeing and co-translated Mitchell’s Picture Theory to Czech.
 She has attended several international conferences (e.g. in NYC, Cardiff, Valencia or Wroclaw) and lectured at Columbia University, New York University and the Pratt Institute.

 In 2013 she received a fellowship from the Georg Eckert Institute, and was awarded a three-year research grant from Charles University, which was devoted to her doctoral research on the visual culture of modern and contemporary history education.